 It’s always fun to hear the stories of the millionaires and billionaires, the celebrities and VIPs.
 But everyone has a story to tell, even if you don’t have the shiniest car or thickest wallet–and this inspired me to talk to the “normal,” everyday people around me; to understand what they’ve been through, what their early years were like, what path they took.
 Like everyone, they’ve been through good times and bad times, tough times and easy times.
 And I wanted to help them tell their tales.

 What’s your first thought when you hear the phrase “online advertising”?
 If you’re like a lot of people, your gag reflex kicks in as you painfully recall memories of slimy ads pitching miracle weight loss drugs.

-But there’s more to online search engine advertising and marketing (SEM for short) than digital snake-oil salesmen shoving flashing banner ads down your throat.
+But there’s more to online advertising than digital snake-oil salesmen shoving flashing banner ads down your throat.
 It’s a way for New York Times best-selling authors to test their book titles.
-An opportunity for feel-good doggy daycare companies to get 90% of their business.
-And a chance for someone like Dave Collins, founder of SoftwarePromotions, to create a company that helps businesses like the feel-good doggy daycares of the world get that business.
+A feel-good doggy daycare company gets 90% of their business through Google AdWords.
+And someone like Dave Collins, founder of SoftwarePromotions, has made an entire business through helping people with their Google AdWords and online marketing needs.